Do you know that the way you look at stress influences your biology more than the stress itself?

 But when she tried a different approach, when she decided to break the convention, when she tried to understand stress more deeply she realized that it may not be that bad after all.

 Or… you can continue listening to the so-called experts who tell you that worry, stress, anxiety, and depression are mental disorders that can only be fixed by drugs.
-If you’ve been a regular reader of this blog you know that I’m blatantly against using medications for fixing psychological problems.
+If you’ve been a regular reader of this blog you know that I’m blatantly against using medications for fixing psychological problems, except in extreme circumstances.

 All this would sound like nonsense to you because you’re incapable of experiencing human subjectivity.